How Long Would the Alleged Lone-Gunman Have Had to Fire?

 Most WC supporters now claim that the Carcano's firing time has been reduced to 1.66 seconds per shot.
 Says Gerald Posner,

-Warren Commission, the fastest he [the alleged lone assassin] could have fired
+to the Warren Commission, the fastest he [the alleged lone assassin] could have

-all three shots was 4.5 seconds.
-However, that minimum is now out of date.
-CBS
+fired all three shots was 4.5 seconds.
+However, that minimum is now out of

-reconstructed the shooting for a 1975 documentary.
-Eleven volunteer marksmen
+date.
+CBS reconstructed the shooting for a 1975 documentary.
+Eleven volunteer

-took turns firing clips of three bullets at a moving target.
-None of them had
+marksmen took turns firing clips of three bullets at a moving target.
+None of

-dry runs with the Carcano's bolt action, as Oswald
+them had dry runs with the Carcano's bolt action, as Oswald had had almost

 Posner makes several errors here that need to be corrected, and he also omits important information: